PreferredAI/cornac/docs/source/user/iamadeveloper.rst

                 |- yyyy-MM-dd HH:mm:ss.SSSSSS.pkl

-Loading from a Saved Model
+Loading from a saved model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 To load a model, you can use the ``load()`` function.
 You could either load a folder containing ``.pkl`` files, or load a specific ``.pkl`` file.